Luke Messer: Economic issues

 On May 9, 2013, Messer voted for the Full Faith and Credit Act, which prioritized spending if the debt limit is reached.
 Messer voted for the Tax Cuts and Jobs Act of 2017 and has stated his support for reforming the tax code to simplify it and reduce tax rates.
-In 2013, he signed a pledge sponsored by conservative advocacy group Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.

 Messer supports a balanced budget amendment.
 He opposes federal stimulus spending and supports limiting federal spending growth to per-capita inflation rate.

 Education

 In August 2013, Messer worked to pass bipartisan legislation to prevent student loan interest rates from doubling in 2013 and to link student loan interest rates to market rates.

 In July 2017, Messer authored legislation to "upend the way American students pay for college."
 His legislation lays the framework for income share agreements, which have several advantages over traditional student loans.
 Messer has introduced legislation to require annual debt letters to be sent to student loan borrowers, which is based on an Indiana University program that reduced borrowing at the institution by 10 percent.
 Messer worked with Sen. Patty Murray to restore Pell Grant eligibility to students who were attending ITT Tech when the institution closed, by convincing the Education Department to restore these benefits using an existing statute.

 Messer supports the expansion of school voucher programs.